Studying the winding number for stationary Gaussian processes using real variables: Moments

-The following lemma, which proof is postponed to Section \ref{s:ac}, helps us to compute the conditional expectation, it is a particular case of the celebrated Diagram formula cf. \cite{taqqu}. \begin{lemma} Let $(X_1,X_2,X_3,X_4)$ be a centered Gaussian vector with variance $1$ and covariances $\rho_{ij},\, 1\leq i<j\leq 4$.
-Hence,
+The following lemma, whose proof is postponed to Section \ref{s:ac}, helps us to compute the conditional expectation.
+It is a particular case of the celebrated Diagram formula, cf. \cite[Lem.
+3.2]{taqqu}. \begin{lemma} Let $(Z_1,Z_2,Z_3,Z_4)$ be a centred Gaussian vector with variance $1$ and covariances $\rho_{ij},\, 1\leq i<j\leq 4$.
+Then,

 \end{lemma}